 The Kitchener Scholarship is just one of the efforts undertaken this year by Suffolk Law to expand access to law school to students from diverse and nontraditional backgrounds.
 Suffolk Law was founded in 1906 with a goal of expanding access to law school.
 At the time, that meant creating an evening JD program to allow students who could not afford to quit their day jobs to earn a law degree.
 Now, more than 100 years later, Suffolk Law has made additional efforts to make law school more accessible, including:

-- Launching the First Generation College Merit Scholarship Program [LINK], which guarantees at least $20,000 in merit aid to all incoming students who are the first in their family to graduate from college and who attend one of 25 identified colleges and universities in the Northeast.
+- Launching the First Generation College Scholarship Program, which guarantees at least $20,000 in aid to all incoming students who are the first in their family to graduate from college and who attend one of 25 identified colleges and universities in the Northeast.

 - Flexible degree programs that allow students to earn a law degree in nontraditional ways: accelerated JD, hybrid online JD, full and part-time JD programs, and dual degree programs.

 - Creating a new dean of diversity, equity and inclusion to oversee efforts by Suffolk Law to create a welcoming community where students from all races, ethnicities and backgrounds can thrive.

 - Launching a new First Generation Law Student Association, which joins more than a dozen student affinity groups that bring together diverse students with academic support, networking and mentoring.